-24 (1) COOPERATIVE PURCHASING.
-Procurement conducted25 by, or on behalf of, one or more public procurement units.

-26 (2) EXTERNAL PROCUREMENT ACTIVITY.
-A buying 27 organization not located in this state which, if located in this state, would qualify as a public procurement unit.
-The term includes agencies of the United States and of any other state.
+- (1) COOPERATIVE PURCHASING.
+Procurement conducted by, or on behalf of, one or more public procurement units. - (2) EXTERNAL PROCUREMENT ACTIVITY.
+A buying organization not located in this state which, if located in this state, would qualify as a public procurement unit.
+The

-(3) LOCAL PUBLIC PROCUREMENT UNIT.
-A county, 4 5 municipality or other political subdivision of the state or 6 agency of any the political subdivision; public authority; 7 educational, health, or other institution; to the extent 8 provided by law, any entity that expends public funds for the 9 procurement of supplies or services and is governed by this 10 article; and any nonprofit corporation operating a charitable 11 hospital.

-12 (4) PUBLIC PROCUREMENT UNIT.
-Any one of the13 following:
+1 term includes agencies of the United States and of any other 2 state.
+3 (3) LOCAL PUBLIC PROCUREMENT UNIT.
+Any of the 4 following: 5 a.
+A county, municipality, or other political 6 subdivision of the state a.
+A unit that is governed by this 7 article and is also a municipality or other political 8 subdivision of the state.
+9 b.
+An agency of any political subdivision, public 10 authority, or educational, health, or other institution.
+11 c.
+Any nonprofit corporation operating a charitable 12 hospital.
+13 d.
+To the extent provided by law, any entity that 14 expends public funds for the procurement of supplies or 15 services and is governed by this article.
+16 (4) PUBLIC PROCUREMENT UNIT.
+Any one of the 17 following: 18 a.

-14 a.
 A local public procurement unit.

-15 b.
+19 b.
 An external procurement activity.

-16 c.
+20 c.
 A state public procurement unit.

-d.
-Any not-for-profit entity comprised of more than one unit or activity listed in paragraph a., b., or c.

-(e) STATE PUBLIC PROCUREMENT UNIT.
-The Office of the Chief Procurement Officer or the equivalent officer of any other state and any purchasing agency of this state or any other state.
+21 d.
+Any not-for-profit entity comprised of more than 22 one unit or activity listed in paragraph a., b., or c.
+23 (5) STATE PUBLIC PROCUREMENT UNIT.
+The Office of the 24 Chief Procurement Officer or the equivalent officer of any 25 other state and any purchasing agency of this state or any 26 other state.

-(a) A public procurement unit that is governed by this article may either participate in, sponsor, conduct, or administer a cooperative purchasing agreement for the procurement of any supplies or services with one or more public procurement units in accordance with an agreement entered into between the participants.
-The cooperative purchasing may include joint or multi-party contracts between public procurement units and open-ended public procurement unit contracts that are made available to other public procurement units.

-7 (b) All cooperative purchasing conducted under this 8 division shall be through contracts awarded using source 9 selection methods substantially equivalent to those specified 10 in Article 3.
+- 1 (a) A public procurement unit that is governed by 2 this article may either participate in, sponsor, conduct, or 3 administer a cooperative purchasing agreement for the procurement of any supplies or services, other than voice or 4 5 data wireless communications services, with one or more public 6 procurement units in accordance with an agreement entered into 7 between the participants.
+The cooperative purchasing agreement 8 may include joint or multi-party contracts between public 9 procurement units and open-ended public procurement unit 10 contracts that are made available to other public procurement 11 units. - (b) All cooperative purchasing conducted under this division shall be through contracts awarded using source selection methods substantially equivalent to those specified in Article 3.

-12 A public procurement unit may sell to, acquire from, 13 or use any supplies belonging to another public procurement 14 unit without regard to the requirements of Division 3.
+A public procurement unit may sell to, acquire from, or use any supplies belonging to another public procurement unit without regard to the requirements of Division 3.